 2003 LOTR Return of the King game

-In a well-designed puzzle game each level feels like solving a new problem and learning something you couldn't learn from any other level.
+In a good puzzle game each level feels like solving a new problem and learning something you couldn't learn from any other level.
 It's a lesson that "sticks with you", not as much as a good story, but more than a match of a replayable game.

 A big advantage of puzzle games is the level editor.
 Puzzle games are normally made with a level editor, and releasing it to the community gives the game more or less the replayability of a replayable game (albeit it's not as efficient because each level still has to be hand-crafted by someone, and community-crafted levels are likely to be diluted with a lot of bad ones).
 Even if the developers don't release their level editor for community use, the nature of puzzle games allows them to easily crank out new levels once they've built a solid foundation of rules, whereas story games don't become easily extensible like this.